Wanting to learn baby photography at home? DIY newborn photos at home can be easy with the right camera settings, newborn props and newborn poses.

 Newborn Photography Tips for Beginners

 3- Set your aperture wide open (lowest number you can go) so that your background is creamy and out of focus – or as some would say a blurry background.
 This helps make your subject “pop” and be clear and in focus.
+This takes practice but grab your manual if you have to and figure out how to change your aperture and you’ll be super happy!

 6- Stay safe.
 Don’t do any wacky newborn poses that the professionals do.
 Remember most of that is edited, so keep it real, simple and safe.
+Again with #5 and a second set of hands, that is always a very wise decision!
+Remember the safety of the baby comes first and fore most.

 9- Go outside.
 If you don’t feel like you have good lighting inside go outside.
 The best lighting for outdoor newborn pictures is earlier morning or later afternoon/early evening.